brettvac/brettvac.github.io/docs/index.md

 ---
 layout: default
 title: Free Extensions For Joomla!
 Versions 4 & Up
-description: How to use a Joomla! component and module to create a professional LMS with a course sidebar.
 ---

 If you're here, I don't have to tell you that Joomla! is a powerful CMS with some glaring limitations.